 Whenever the 22-year-old lefty took the mound in 2019, whatever level it was, he found success.
 (He posted a 2.51 ERA over 43 innings in the Minors.)
 Really, his only opponent that posed a serious threat was his own health.

 Luzardo dealt with separate shoulder and rotator cuff strains throughout 2019, delaying his big league promotion to September after he was at one point considered a strong candidate to make the starting rotation coming out of Spring Training.
-It’s those areas where the injuries occurred that Luzardo has been targeting during his offseason strength and conditioning training at Cressey Sports Performance in Jupiter, Fla., as he enters a 2020 campaign that likely will see him start the year in the A’s starting rotation.
+It’s those areas where the injuries occurred that Luzardo has been targeting during his offseason strength and conditioning training at Cressey Sports Performance in Jupiter, Florida as he enters the 2020 campaign.

 “I’ve been doing the basic conditioning and lifting, some upper- and lower-body days,” Luzardo said.
 “Definitely focusing on my shoulder and rotator cuff, getting all that 100 percent.
 My body feels great right now, and, hopefully, that continues.
 I think the strength training, as well as focusing on shoulder stuff and fine-tuning some mechanical stuff, will be a big help in the long run.”

 The A’s likely will keep a close eye on Luzardo’s workload early in the season, though they have not revealed a specific innings limit for him.
 Whatever it may be, Luzardo should still get plenty of opportunities to fulfill the early prognostications for him to be in the running for AL Rookie of the Year.

 “Sometimes it’s tougher for a pitcher to do that, but we’ve got a whole host of guys that could be Rookies of the Year while others could win MVP,” Melvin said.
 “I don’t think it’s out of the question.”